gofiber/fiber/docs/middleware/encryptcookie.md

 ```

 :::note
-`Key` must be a 32 character string.
+`Key` must be a 16, 24, or 32 bytes encoded string.
 It's used to encrypt the values, so make sure it is random and keep it secret.
-You can run `openssl rand -base64 32` or call `encryptcookie.GenerateKey()` to create a random key for you.
+For example, you can run `openssl rand -base64 32` or call `encryptcookie.GenerateKey(32)` to create a random key for you.
-Make sure not to set `Key` to `encryptcookie.GenerateKey()` because that will create a new key every run.
+Make sure not to set `Key` to `encryptcookie.GenerateKey(32)` because that will create a new key every run of the application.
 :::

 ## Config